-Human sexuality is an important part of the human experience, and is defined by a wide range of feelings, experiences and desires (American Association of Sexuality Educators, Counselors and Therapists, 2021).
+Human sexuality is an important part of the human experience, and is defined by a wide range of feelings, experiences and desires (1).
 Sex drive—how often someone thinks about and wants sex—is unique to each individual.
 Most people fall somewhere on the spectrum from asexual (having very little or no desire for sex) to highly sexual (being very interested in sex and desiring it often).
 People are often stigmatized for wanting frequent sex or sex with multiple partners, masturbating often, or viewing porn.
 Some people with very high sex drives are diagnosed with “sex addiction.”
 But is sex addiction even real?
 What should you do if you think you’re a sex addict?

 Is sex addiction real?